michael-petersen/exptool/README.md

 ### Version 0.3
-exptool is primarily collection of analysis methods used to analyze _n_-body simulations, primarily those running with _EXP_, though any _n_-body code could use the methodology.
+exptool is primarily collection of analysis methods used to analyze _n_-body simulations, primarily those running with _EXP_, though any _n_-body code could use the methodology (Generation 1).

-Recently (2018), exptool has expanded to be an all-purpose dynamical framework for studying disc galaxies.
+Recently (2018), exptool has expanded to be an all-purpose dynamical framework for studying disc galaxies (Generation 2).

 The tests/ directory contains simulation outputs to play with, as well as some usage examples for methods.